 You are drifting...drifting...a frightened, flickering shadow in the half-light traces its way like a blind man across the cramped, hunched corners of your mind, as your eyes slip into the fissures and ceiling cracks of a Timeline without end.

 A Timeline camouflaged as a vast sailing ship of old, one which appears to create each corridor and room on the Ship anew and on 'the fly' as one enters.

 Echoing repetitive corridors of Hospital-green suddenly burst from the wall before you like a ganglion of subway tunnels.

 A host of dead echoes claw at your ears like persistent crows, producing all manner of surgical smiles, confused sighs and hysterical cries as you drift by on the softly ebbing, geometric seas of checkerboard linoleum.

 You catch your profile in a pool of oily water...a growth of cables and multi-colored wires have burst silently from the region around the input socket of your skull like spikes from a tropical flower, trembling as they eagerly await any new connections.

-By night you trudge wearily through the echoing corridors, sifting through the usual cacophony of sounds and disconnected characters, listening breathlessly for any fresh new sounds which might reveal the hiding place of the ancient operating system and its wondrous clockwork wizardry, rumoured to lie somewhere beyond the incessantly chattering walls of the Ship.
+By night you drift wearily through random echoing corridors, sifting through the usual cacophony of sounds and disconnected characters, listening breathlessly for any fresh new sounds which might reveal the hiding place of the ancient operating system and its wondrous clockwork wizardry, rumoured to lie somewhere beyond the incessantly chattering walls of the Ship.

-Your only safe harbor has now caged you like a restless animal, trapped on a floating prison of random and seemingly infinite doorways with meaningless signs of archaic script, and inhabited by Non-Playing Characters in a never-ending search for their Egos whilst disconnected Avatars stumble about aimlessly in the flickering fluorescence having long since gone insane.
+Your only safe harbor has now caged you like a restless animal, it has trapped you on a floating prison of random and seemingly infinite doorways with meaningless signs of archaic looking script, and inhabited by Non-Playing Characters in a never-ending search for their Egos, as disconnected Avatars stumble about aimlessly in the flickering fluorescence having long since gone insane without their owners.